Sorry, you need to enable JavaScript to visit this website.

 Horizon Europe in Denmark

 Horizon Europe is the EU's key funding programme for research and innovation in the 2021-2027 period.
-As of March 2022, research institutes, researchers and organisations have received funding worth €1.330 million, which makes up 2,6% of the total Horizon2020 budget.
+As of March 2022, research institutes, researchers and organisations have received funding worth €1.667 million, which makes up 2,6% of the total Horizon2020 budget

 The Danish Agency for Higher Education and Science is the national contact point (NPC) for Horizon2020 in Denmark.

-The European Social Fund in Denmark
+The European Structural Funds In Denmark

 The Danish Board of Business Development allocates funding from the European Social Fund to business development all over Denmark.
 In the 2021-2027 period, the budget amounts to around €120 million.
 The programme focuses on skills development, education and competency development.

 The Danish Board of Business Development also allocates funds from the European Regional Development Fund.
-In the 2021-2027 period, the budget amounts to around €0,24 billion.
-The programme focuses on the development of small and medium enterprises and on the implementation of digital solutions strengthening sustainable local development.
+In the 2021-2027 period, the budget amounts to around €240 million.
+The programme focuses on the development of small and medium-sized enterprises and on the implementation of digital solutions strengthening sustainable local development.